CV

 What are the benefits of adding hobbies and interests to a CV?

-Including hobbies and interests can strengthen a CV of someone with little to no work experience.
+Including hobbies and interests can strengthen the CV of someone with little to no work experience.
 Firstly, it showcases interests that look beyond work experience and education.
 Adding hobbies and interests helps build a more personal connection with the employer.

 Additional benefits of adding hobbies and interests: